⏱ Timeout & Retry Made Fluent

 35000200

-1. Readable — no nested try/catch or manual setTimeout wiring.
+1. Readable — no try/catch pyramids or manual timers.

-2. Composable — integrates seamlessly with .sthen(), .else(), and other AsyncWhat chains.
+2. Composable — works seamlessly with .sthen(), .else(), when(), and the rest of the AsyncWhat toolkit.

-3. Flexible — choose parallel or sequential semantics via baseDelay and timeout.
+3. Flexible — parallel fire-and-race or sequential backoff, just by tweaking numbers.

 Comments